SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-02-efficacies-dont-average.md

 | _Interim_         | |    20.4%    | |  48.3%      | |   66.5%  |
 | _Completion_       | | __-151.6%__ | | __-32.5%__ | | __30.1%__ |

 Yeah&hellip; that second half of the trial, shown in bold, looks like it was pretty miserable!
+The efficacy is negative, meaning there were more hospitalizations in the treatment arm than in the control arm (20 vs 15).
+Those are pretty small numbers though, and hence the 95% confidence limits are quite wide.

-It should be clear now why the FDA AMDAC members describe the efficacy as "wobbly".
+It should be clear now why the FDA AMDAC chair, Lindsey Baden, described the efficacy as "wobbly".

 ## The Weekend Conclusion